 If you study Russian history, language, and culture, you often come across references to the “Russian soul” as an expression of Russian identity.
 The great works of Russian literature all tend to touch on various aspects of this soul.
 This might come across more in the original language than in the English translations.
 The Russian language is more nuanced and has more depth than English, making translation tricky.
 I spent years studying the Russian language and can read it fluently and speak it with some degree of usefulness.
 I’ve read the works I’ll discuss below in both Russian and English.
 Sometimes I think when it comes to foreign works of literature, it is best to go to the original language if you can.

 I’m not going to give you a list of ten Russian books to read before you die.
 I’m simply going to tell you about my favorite three and why they are my favorites.
 You won’t find Pushkin on the list, nor Dostoevsky.
 Obviously, I’ve read them along with others such as Chekov, Bulgakov, and Grossman.
 I’m not saying the works below are the greatest works in the pantheon of Russian lit, merely that they are my favorites.
 What I like or dislike doesn’t always follow the path of critical acclaim or financial success.
 For example, I thought The Da Vinci Code was the most godawful book I’d ever read, yet look at how many copies it sold.
-Payback by the German author Gert Ledig is, in my opinion, one of the finest and most haunting novel written about World War Two and it is long out of print.
+Payback by the German author Gert Ledig is, in my opinion, one of the finest and most haunting novels written about World War Two and it is long out of print.
 So feel free to take anything and everything I say with a massive grain of salt.
 Hemingway I ain’t.

 I will say that Mikhail Sholokhov’s masterpiece Тихий Дон (Quiet Flows the Don) and its sequal The Don Flows Home to the Sea make up the finest novel ever written in Russian or any other language, in my opinion.
 I have said this before and I will proclaim it until I read something better, which I doubt will ever happen.
 Consider this passage which opens the section which deals with the outbreak of World War One: